-Originally Published: December 14, 2001 - Last Updated / Reviewed On: September 21, 2012
+Originally Published: December 14, 2001 - Last Updated / Reviewed On: January 7, 2015

-I have a case of Scarlet Fever and was wondering how contagious it is and for how long.
+I have a case of scarlet fever and was wondering how contagious it is and for how long.
 Am I putting people at risk by being around them?

 It's very kind of you to consider the contagious factor!
 Scarlet fever is a bacteria that is spread by inhaling the droplets of an infected person (released for example, during coughing), by sharing utensils or other personal items, or by direct contact with an infected person.
 Effective hand washing is a great prevention tool.
 It’s worth noting that your level of contagiousness drops considerably after being on antibiotics for 24 hours.
 At that time, it is unlikely that you could spread the infection to another.

-- A very red and sore throat.
+- A very red and sore throat

-- Fever and chills.
+- Fever and chills

-- Abdominal pain.
+- Abdominal pain

-- General body aches.
+- General body aches

 A variety of different antibiotics can treat group A strep and the illness subsides rather quickly once treatment begins, though the rash can hang around for seven days or longer after a person begins antibiotics.
 Even if you’re feeling better, take your full course of antibiotics to prevent any resistant bacteria from proliferating.
 While it’s good to be cautious about potential transmission, feel free to lift the quarantine 24 hours after beginning your antibiotic treatment unless your health care provider instructs you otherwise.